 A key component to LAS is our LEAD teams.
-We have a lead team for most of the events that we participate.
-The teams are ran buy LAS and each LASer has to participate in one each year.
+We have a LEAD team for most of the events that the Leadership Institute puts on.
+The teams are run buy LAS students.

-This year I was originally put in the special events team but because of conflict of meeting times I was moved to the comp day team.
+This year I was originally put on the special events team but because of conflict of meeting times, I was moved to the comp day team.
 I was overjoyed when I heard this because Comp Day was my first choice for a LEAD team.

-When I participated in Comp Day, it was a blur to me.
+When I participated in Comp Day my senior year of high school, it was a blur to me.
 We were just doing a bunch of activities with the promise of a chocolate fountain at the end of it (I know incentive enough to push through the long day).